psergioprt/cpp_projects/README.md

 # 42 C++ Modules

-A set of progressively challenging exercises designed to deepen understanding of C++ basics and Object-Oriented Programming.
-Topics include classes, inheritance, polymorphism, memory management, operator overloading, and more.
+A series of 5 progressively challenging modules designed to teach C++ and Object-Oriented Programming (OOP) from the ground up.
+Each module introduces and builds on core concepts like memory management, classes, inheritance, polymorphism, abstract interfaces, and operator overloading.

+Developed in a Linux environment, compiled with `clang++ -Wall -Wextra -Werror -std=c++98`.